euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 X \sim U(3,7)
 $$

-The last part means: event X that has an uniform distribution ranging from 3 to 7.
+The last part means: variable X follows an uniform distribution ranging from 3 to 7.

 For this types of distributions, it applies:
 1. The mean and the variance are uninterpretable.